Use the Classic Interface Editor

 The UI View provides a WYSIWYG editor useful for designing and testing search interfaces.
 This view is selected by default when you access the Interface Editor.

-You can add components (Tabs, Facets, etc.) to a search interface by drag-and-dropping them in the page.
+You can add components (Tabs, Facets, etc.) to a search interface by dropping them on the page.

 Adding a dynamic facet